sparky-streamsets/health-check-script/README.md

-------""------- How To Check Health Status Of A Linux System ------""-------
+ ------""------- Linux System Health Check with StreamSets Enhancements ------""-------

-Get Your System Health Status Tested/Checked Today... ????

-Here is a script to check the basic health status of a linux system.
+Here is a script to check the basic health status of a linux system with enhancements to check whether the system is in alignment with StreamSets best practice recommendations.

-This script has been tested to run successfully on RHEL8(beta)/7/6/5.x, Cent OS, SLES/SLED 12/11, Ubuntu 18/16/14 x86 and x86_64 bit architectures.
-It may work on other variants as well, however, not tested.
+This script has been tested to run successfully on Amazon Linux.
+It may work on other variants as well, however, these have not been tested.
 These tests were run on virtual machines.

 This is a small, light weight script which makes use of native Linux utilities to get the required details and doesn't need much space.

+v0.1 - Tests memory settings of StreamSets Data Collector

+Usage:

+./health-check.sh [-h][-u useracct][-p pid][-n]

+-u user account running StreamSets Data Collector (default: sdc) -p specific process id to evaluate (use when you either have more than one SDC or SDC and Transformer running on the same machine)
+-n turns off checks for production systems
+-h prints this usage and exits

 For more details check the below web link :- https://www.simplylinuxfaq.com/2015/05/How-To-Check-Health-Status-Of-Linux-System.html

-                                                                    Updated on : 30-Dec-2018
+                                                                    Updated on : 15-Apr-2020